 Before you head out don’t forget to stop by Buttonwood’s infamous ice cream counter!
 They offer over 50 flavors of their premium ice cream, made in small batches on their farm.
 Picnic tables are available to enjoy your frozen treats, and families are welcome to bring their own food and picnic.
 Port-a-johns are available for public use.

-Sunflowers for Wishes hours are from 10am until dark.
-The ice cream shop is open from 11am-9pm.
+Sunflowers for Wishes hours are from 10am-8pm.
+Ice cream shop hours are 11am-9pm.

 Over the past 14 seasons, the farm has donated over one million dollars to Make-A-Wish Foundation.
 To learn more, visit www.buttonwoodfarmicecream.com.